skoro/Rio/README.md

 - [FreePascal](https://www.freepascal.org/) 3.0.4

-Before compiling the application you need to install a components package from the `components/rest_explorer` folder.
-In Lazarus open in main menu `Package / Open package file (.lpk)...` and open the file `components/rest_explorer/rest_explorer.lpk` then compile and install the package.
+Before compiling the application you need to install a components package `components/rest_explorer`.
+In Lazarus from the main menu `Package / Open package file (.lpk)...` open the file `components/rest_explorer/rest_explorer.lpk` and then compile and install the package.
 Please ensure that the package *TAChart* is also installed.